 Our Private Equity group is committed to being responsive, creative and efficient in negotiating and closing transactions for our clients.
 Our experience and integrated resources enable us to staff transactions efficiently and handle all aspects of a deal in a timely and cost-effective manner.
 We have more than 30 private equity professionals—comprised of corporate, securities, tax and employee benefits attorneys—dedicated to getting the deal done.

-The recent enactment of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) has been followed closely by our Private Equity group.
-The challenges presented by Dodd-Frank will affect a range of private equity activity both from the fund formation and investor perspectives and we are focused on counseling our clients in the new regulatory environment.
+The implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) has been followed closely by our Private Equity group.
+The challenges presented by Dodd-Frank affect a range of private equity activity both from the fund formation and investor perspectives and we are focused on counseling our clients in the new regulatory environment.

-Calfee lawyers have represented sponsors and investors in a wide variety of funds, ranging in size from less than $10 million to more than $425 million in committed capital, including buyout, venture capital, mezzanine, special purpose and hedge funds, as well as fund-of-funds.
-Recently, we represented a major national bank in the structuring and negotiation of its spin-off of two major pooled investment funds to independent ownership, which transaction was occasioned in part by the passage of Dodd-Frank.
+Calfee lawyers have represented sponsors and investors in a wide variety of closed-end and open-end funds, ranging in size from less than $10 million to more than $425 million in committed capital, including buyout, venture capital, mezzanine, special-purpose, and hedge funds, as well as funds-of-funds.
+We also counsel clients in fund restructurings, including spin-offs of pooled investment vehicles to independent ownership.

 Representing sponsors and investors provides us with an in-depth understanding of private equity from a variety of perspectives.
 In addition, because we frequently continue to represent funds after they have been formed, we are sensitive to the problems that can arise over the life of funds.
 Using a team approach, our corporate lawyers work closely with our tax, ERISA and securities lawyers, among others, to structure funds in the most efficient manner from a tax and operational point of view.